 2) Think about your reach: MAKEACHAMP is a great place to share your campaign with a global audience.
 That being said, most of your contributions will come from your friends, family and community, so your goal should be based on your network size.
 Your should be able to raise 30% of your goal in the first week, just from your close friends and family, so you need to know how much support you can really expect from them.

-3) Give yourself a buffer: When your campaign is over, the money you raised will be subject to MAKEACHAMP administrative fees (5%) and PayPal processing fees (3%), so we suggest setting your campaign goal a bit higher in order to account for these.
+3) Give yourself a buffer: When your campaign is over, the money you raised will be subject to a PayPal or a Stripe processing fees (2.9% +0.30$), so we suggest setting your campaign goal a bit higher in order to account for these.
 View the pricing page for more details.

 Here’s an example of how to make that calculation: